cjfreeze/power_control/README.md

 # PowerControl

 PowerControl is a library for start-up and runtime configuration of embedded device power_control consumption settings.
+This can be used to decrease power usage of embedded devices or increase their performance.
+For more information, see the benchmarks section.

 ## Installation